debraville7/DeborahAfolarin/README.md

 * Passionate about turning data into insights to support decision-making.

-* Looking to collaborate on data analysis jobs and projects to enhance my skillsets whilst helping organizations make data-driven decisions.
+* Looking to collaborate on data analysis jobs and projects to enhance my skillsets while contributing to the organization's growth.